patrickbwarren/qgis3-survex-import/README.md

 survex documentation for more details.
-The modern approach, which fits with the recommended use pattern for the `.3d` file importer, is to use a `*declination auto` command with a position representative of the data set, and appropriate `*date` commands to reflect the dates at which the compass bearings were taken.
-There are a few 'gotchas'
+The modern approach, which fits with the recommended use pattern for the `.3d` file importer, is to use a `*declination auto` command with a position representative of the cave survey data, and appropriate `*date` commands to reflect the dates at which the compass bearings were taken.
+There are a few 'gotchas' though:
-though:

 * `*declination auto` should come _after_ the `*cs` and `*cs out` commands in order that survex knows which input CRS is being used to